Jinzxc/bashenger/README.md

 - Users will be able to send to and receive messages from other users.
 - Users can look up available users.
 - Users can add "friends" to talk to.
-- Users can remove "friends."
+- Users can remove "friends." [extra]

 ## Technical design
 ### Topic Implementations